Cody Walker (rugby league)

 Cody Walker (born 10 January 1990) is an Australian professional rugby league footballer who plays as a and for the South Sydney Rabbitohs in the NRL.

 At representative level he has played for the Prime Minister's XIII, Country NSW and New South Wales in the State of Origin series.
 He played earlier in his NRL career.

 Background

 Walker was born in Nowra, on the South Coast region of New South Wales.
 He moved to Casino in the Northern Rivers region of New South Wales at a young age and is of Indigenous Australian descent - from Yuin and Bundjalung people.
-He attended Palm Beach Currumbin High School Cody Walker attended Kinross Wolaroi School and graduated in 2006 after playing 1ST XV.
+He attended Palm Beach Currumbin High School.

 Walker is the younger brother of former Penrith Panthers player Ryan Walker and cousin of Gold Coast Titans player Shannon Walker.

-He played his junior rugby league for the Casino Cougars, before being signed by the Gold Coast Titans on a 4-year contract.
+He played his junior rugby league for the Casino Cougars, before being signed by the Gold Coast Titans on a four-year contract.